slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

 send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user

-## Creating a new collection request
+## Creating a new Collection Request

 > Sample Request: